 Oakwood-North Baldwin's Center for Living is the lone nursing home we were able to find in Bay Minette, Alabama.
-This nursing home has the distinction of being one of the top three nursing homes in Alabama.
-Based on our analysis, this nursing home is simply as good as it gets.
-Scroll down to find this facility's category grades, which also impressed us.
-You really can't do any better than a straight A report card.
+With an A overall grade, we ranked this facility in the top 20 percent of all nursing homes in the United States.
+Based on our assessment, this nursing home is just about as as good as it gets.
+Keep reading to see this nursing home's category ratings, which are also impressive.
+It's hard to find any major flaws in this place's profile.

 Oakwood-North Baldwin's Center for Living